jhallen/exorsim/rload/rload.md

 ## 0x32 (2) Module header

-This is the first record of a module file, and it contains the module name.
+This is the first record of an object file, and it contains the module name.
 This is the name provided to the NAM assembly language directive.
 The format of its \<payload> is: